OrthoFinder/OrthoFinder/about.markdown

 </ul>

 ### Development and community
 OrthoFinder is developed by [Steve Kelly’s research group](http://www.stevekellylab.com/) at the University of Oxford.
-We have an active community of users and developers on github, who can provide help and assistance
+We have an active community of users and developers on GitHub, who can provide help and assistance

 ### Meet&nbsp;the&nbsp;Team {#team}